OpenMS/pyopenms-docs/docs/source/chromatographic_analysis.rst

 likely correct for ``tr_gr1`` since it matches well with the expected library intensities and has a high dot product (:math:`0.99`).

-Note: to get an overview over all available scores for a particular MRM :term:`feature` ``f``, you can use
+Note: to get an overview over all available scores for a particular MRM features ``f``, you can use

 .. code-block:: python